Do I have to make an appointment to meet with the advisor?

-You are not required to meet with the faculty advisor before registration unless there is a hold on your account.
-That being said, you should plan to meet with the advisor or a peer advisor during your time at UMass to ensure that you are on track to completing your major and any other requirements.
+You are not required to meet with the Academic Advisor before registration unless there is an academic hold on your Spire account.
+If there is an academic hold on your Spire account, you should make an appointment with the Academic Advisor as soon as possible so that the Academic Advisor can remove the hold.
+Even if you do not have an academic hold on your Spire account, it is recommended that you meet with an advisor at least once a year to ensure that you are on track to completing your major and any other requirements.

 I would like to talk with someone about what I can do with the Kin major.

 There is a lot that you can do with the Kin major, especially in the fields of allied health and fitness.
 Many Kin majors are interested in strength and conditioning, athletic training, physical therapy, occupational therapy, medical school, and becoming a physician’s assistant.
 Other students are interested in going into research or related fields, like public health and policy.
-If you would like to talk to someone about one of these topics in particular, you should look at the Peer Advising Bios on our website to see who would be a good match for you!
+If you would like to talk to someone about one of these topics you can look at the peer advising bios on our website to see who would be a good match for you!

 I am not a Kin major and I would like to become one.
 How do I do that?

-The Kin Department hosts Declaring the Kinesiology Major meetings throughout the semester which you may attend.
-The meeting times and dates will be posted on our website as well as on the outside Totman 146.
-You will also need to complete the form titled: Declaring the Kinesiology Major and bring it to the meeting.
-Effort should be made to attend one of these meetings.
-If a student cannot attend a meeting, an individual appointment with the Academic Advisor can arranged via email.
+The Kin Department hosts New Major Meetings throughout the semester which you may attend.
+The meeting times and dates will be posted on our website as well as at the advising office.
+You will also need to complete the form titled: Declaring the Kinesiology Major.

 I would like to attend graduate school, study abroad, or pursue a career in strength and conditioning and am looking for recommendations on classes to take.
 Where can I find these?